The Measure and Mismeasure of Fairness

 \section{Conclusion}

-From criminal justice to medicine, practitioners are increasingly turning to statistical risk assessments to help guide and improve human decisions.
+From medicine to criminal justice, practitioners are increasingly turning to statistical risk assessments to help guide and improve human decisions.
 Algorithms can avoid many of the implicit and explicit biases of human decisions makers, but they can also exacerbate historical inequities if not developed with care.
 Policymakers, in response, have rightly demanded that these high-stakes decision systems be designed and audited to ensure outcomes are equitable.
-The research community has responded to the challenge, coalescing around three mathematical definitions of fairness: anti-classification, classification parity, and calibration.
-Over the last several years, dozens of papers have applied one or more of these measures either to audit existing systems or as constraints when developing new algorithms.
+The research community has responded to the challenge, coalescing around several formal mathematical definitions of fairness.
 However, as we have aimed to articulate, these popular measures of fairness suffer from significant statistical limitations.
-Indeed, enforcing anti-classification or classification parity can often harm the very groups that these measures were designed to protect.
+Indeed, adopting these measures as algorithmic design principles can often harm the groups that these measures were designed to protect.

-How, then, should one design equitable algorithms?
-At a high-level, we first stress the importance of grounding technical and policy discussions of fairness in terms of real-world quantities.
+In contrast to the dominant axiomatic approach to algorithmic fairness, we advocate for a more consequentialist orientation~\citep{ nyarko2021breaking, L2BF, cai2022adaptive, liang2021algorithmic }.
+Most importantly, we stress the importance of grounding technical and policy discussions of fairness in terms of real-world quantities.
 For example, in the pretrial domain, one might consider a risk assessment's short and long-term impacts on public safety and the size of the incarcerated population, as well as a tool's alignment with principles of due process.
 In lending, one could similarly consider a risk assessment's immediate and equilibrium effects on community development and the sustainability of a loan program.
 Formal mathematical measures of fairness only indirectly address such issues, and can inadvertently lead discussions astray.
 Of course, it is not always clear how best to quantify or to balance the relevant costs and benefits of proposed algorithmic interventions.
 In some cases, it may be possible to conduct randomized controlled trials; in other cases, the best one can do is hypothesize about an algorithm's potential effects.
 Regardless, we believe a more explicit focus on consequences is necessary to make progress.